 A marker was placed in 2012 at St. Bernard Parish to commemorate the Manila Village.
 In 2019, a second historical marker was placed by the Philippine-Louisiana Historical Society (PLHS), located in front of the courthouse in the Town of Jean Lafitte.

-These markers are a testament of how early Filipino immigrant settlers became part of the American fabric.
-Today, Louisiana is the nation’s top shrimp producers with an annual income of $1.3 Billion.
+These markers are a testament to how early Filipino immigrant settlers became part of the American fabric.
+Today, Louisiana is the nation’s top shrimp producer with an annual income of $1.3 Billion.